Castilian War

-The Castilian War, also called the Spanish Expedition to Borneo, was a conflict between the Spanish Empire and several Muslim states in Southeast Asia, including the Sultanates of Brunei, Sulu, and Maguindanao, and supported by the Ottoman Caliphate.
+The Castilian War, also called the Spanish Expedition to Borneo, was a conflict between the Spanish Empire and several Muslim states in Southeast Asia, including the Sultanates of Brunei, Sulu, and Maguindanao.
+It is also considered as part of the Ottoman-Habsburg Wars.
+This war is the beginning of relations between the Ottoman state and the Sultanate of Brunei in 1560 to 1578.

-Background

-After the Fall of Constantinople in 1453, European states were separated from important sources of spices and other luxury goods in Southeast Asia by a series of strong and hostile nations, including the Ottomans, Persians, Arabs, Indians, and Malays.
-Because of this, they were eager to gain a permanent foothold in Southeast Asia to secure a steady supply of spices.
-In addition, Spain sought to forcibly proselytize the region and increase the acceptance of Christianity in the predominantly Muslim countries of the area.
-The Spanish Empire first began to establish control in the Philippine archipelago.
-Their attempts to spread Christianity in the archipelago caused conflict with the Sultanate of Brunei, then ruled by Sultan Saiful Rijal, which was a dominant maritime empire stretching from Borneo into the Philippines.

 Spanish arrival in the Philippines

-In 1565, Spain began to send several expeditions to the Philippines from their ports in Mexico.
-Under Miguel López de Legazpi, they settled in Cebu, which soon became the Spanish capital of the archipelago and its primary trading post.

 The Spanish settlements soon began to encroach on the aspirations that Brunei had in the Philippines.
-Between 1485 and 1521, Sultan Bolkiah of Brunei had established the puppet state of Kota Serudong (also called the Kingdom of Maynila) to oppose the indigenous Kingdom of Tondo on the island of Luzon.
-The Islamic presence in the region was also strengthened by the arrival of traders and missionaries from the areas of Malaysia and Indonesia.
+The Spanish wanted to Christianize the Muslim-majority regions of the southern Philippines and diminish Bruneian influence.
+Between 1485 and 1521, Sultan Bolkiah's influence had reached the Manila Bay region, as recorded by the Spaniards during their encounter with Prince Ache in 1521, who was Bolkiah's grandson.
+The Muslim presence in the region was also strengthened by the arrival of traders and missionaries from the areas of Malaysia and Indonesia.

 Despite Bruneian influence, Spanish colonization continued in the archipelago.
 In 1571, Miguel López launched an expedition from his capital in Cebu to conquer and Christianize the city of Manila, which became the new capital for the Spanish administration.
-Furthermore, the Visayan peoples of Madja-as and Cebu (who historically fought against Brunei's allies of Sulu and Maynila) aligned themselves with the Spaniards against Brunei.
+Furthermore, the Visayan peoples of Panay and Cebu (who historically fought against Brunei's allies of Sulu and Maynila) aligned themselves with the Spaniards against Brunei.
 In 1576, Governor-General Francisco de Sande sent a request to meet with Sultan Saiful Rijal, expressing a desire for good relations with Brunei.
-However, the Governor-General demanded both permission to proselytize Christianity in the region, and an end to Brunei's proselytizing of Islam.
-De Sand regarded Brunei as a threat to Spanish presence and religious efforts in the region, stating that "the Moros from Borneo preach the doctrine of Mohammed, converting all the Moros of the islands".
-Sultan Rijal refused, expressing strong opposition to Spanish efforts to convert the Philippines, which he considered part of Dar al-Islam, the Muslim world.
+However, In 1573, the Governor-General De Sande demanded both permission to proselytize Christianity in the region, and an end to Brunei's proselytizing of Islam.
+De Sande regarded Brunei as a threat to Spanish presence and religious efforts in the region, stating that "the Moros from Borneo preach the doctrine of Mohammed, converting all the Moros of the islands".